-Michael's bodyguard Fabrizio in The Godfather turns traitor and kills Michael's wife Appollonia, then vanishes from the movie and is never seen or mentioned again.
+Michael's bodyguard Fabrizio turns traitor and kills Michael's wife Appollonia, then vanishes from the movie and is never seen or mentioned again.

 Wes Craven's New Nightmare leaves it ambiguous what happens to Robert Englund.
-The last we see of him he seems to have become possessed by the Freddy Entity.
+The last you see of him he seems to have become possessed by the Freddy Entity.
 It's unclear if Freddy ultimately took over his body to fight Nancy or not, and if he did, whether that means that Heather killed Robert.
 The ending implies that it was All Just A Script, to create a new prison for the entity.

 Breaker Breakerends suddenly right after the climactic showdown between Chuck Norris' JD and The Dragon Strode.
-Do we get to see what happened to the other townsfolk after the truckers' rampage destroyed Texas City?
+Do you get to see what happened to the other townsfolk after the truckers' rampage destroyed Texas City?
 Nope.
-Do we see what became of Arlene and her son?
+Do you see what became of Arlene and her son?
 Nope.
-Hell we don't even get to see if Strode is dead or just unconscious.
-A brief scene suggested that Big Bad Judge Josh was killed when one of teh truckers crashed through his bedroom, but the scene is so badly shot, you can't even tell if the truck even hits Strode, and we don't get so much as a Dead Hand Shot as confirmation.
+Hell, you don't even get to see if Strode is dead or just unconscious.
+A brief scene suggested that Big Bad Judge Josh was killed when one of the truckers crashed through his bedroom, but the scene is so badly shot, you can't even tell if the truck even hits Strode, and you don't get so much as a Dead Hand Shot as confirmation.

-In Demolition Man, we never do find out what the three seashells are for.
+In Demolition Man, you never do find out what the three seashells are for.

-Oblivion2013: Jack 52 gets to grow old with Julia.
+Oblivion: Jack 52 gets to grow old with Julia.
 What happened to the Victoria 52 that the audience saw, and the other 50+ Jacks and Victorias that presumably must be out there somewhere?

-In Fellini's film La Dolce Vita, the setup for the famous "wading in the fountain" scene was that the actress sent the photographer around the corner to an all-night market to buy milk for a kitten she found.
-He returns with a bottle of milk, but no bowl to put it in, and we never find out if she took the kitten home as planned.
+In Fellini's film La Dolce Vita, the setup for the famous "wading in the fountain" scene was that Sylvia sent Marcello around the corner to an all-night market to buy milk for a kitten she found.
+He returns with a bottle of milk, but no bowl to put it in, and the viewers never find out if she took the kitten home as planned.